stellaluminary/Pytorch-GAN-implementation/README.md

 During the training, you will face the waterflow artifacts.
 But it will be disappear after 4~5 epochs.

-Even after 5 epochs training, you will fact the salt and pepper artifacts.
+Even after 5 epochs training, you will face the salt and pepper artifacts.

-After numerous of experiments, i conclude that this model acieve good results if strict constraints are followed.
+After numerous of experiments, i conclude that this model achieve good results if strict constraints are followed.

 ---